Los Angeles Commercial Truck Accident Attorneys

 Unsecured Load Accidents

 When cargo is not properly loaded or secured, cargo-related accidents might occur.
 If cargo falls from the truck or spills on the road, it can create hazardous conditions for other drivers, resulting in vehicle crashes or accidents caused by debris.
+Negligence in securing cargo and failure to adhere to safety regulations contribute to these incidents.

 Rear-End Collisions

-When drivers become distracted, speed, or engage in aggressive driving, they might end up in a rear-end accident.
-This is often due to following too closely or not adapting to traffic conditions.
 This is also common in parking lot accidents, where a backing truck driver might not notice a vehicle in its blind spot.
-In commercial trucking, such behavior can be dangerous due to the size and weight of the vehicle.
-It further increases stopping distances and reduces reaction times.
+In commercial trucking, such behavior can be dangerous due to the size and weight of the vehicle, which further increases stopping distances and reduces reaction times.

 Side-Impact Collisions